thewca/wca-regulations/wca-regulations_2012.md

   - 1g1) A score taker is responsible for compiling results.
   - 1g2) Any changes to the score sheets must made with the consent of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into heats.
-  - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own heat before they have completed all of their attempts for the round.
+  - 1h1) Scramblers for a round must not scramble for competitors in their own heat before they have completed all of their attempts for the round.
+Scramblers and judges must see or judge any scrambles from their heat that they have not attempted yet.
   - 1h2) Competitors in the same heat must use the same scramble sequences.
 Different heats must use different scramble sequences.
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).